Mikey-E/bookshop-js/README.md

 There is no way to delete data thru the API.
 For now this can be ignored.

+There is no way to some data values e.g. book prices.
+It is assumed that if this functionality is missing, then that implies the value is purposely immutable.

 ## Changes to the Code

 Not all recommended actions are implemented, only those asked for in the assignment are.